Open Source Load Testing Tools: Which One Should You Use?

 An Example of a Gatling Report for a Load Scenario

-If you are interested in more information about Gatling, register to view our webinar Load Testing at Scale Using Gatling and Taurus.
+If you are interested in more information about Gatling, view our on-demand webcast Load Testing at Scale Using Gatling and Taurus.

 Tsung (previously known as IDX-Tsunami) is the only non-Java-based open-source performance-testing tool in this review.
 Tsung relies on Erlang, so you’ll need to have it installed (for Debian/Ubuntu, it’s as simple as "apt-get install erlang”).
 Tsung was launched in 2001 by Nicolas Niclausse, who originally implemented a distributed-load-testing solution for Jabber (XMPP).
 Several months later, support for more protocols was added and, in 2003, Tsung was able to perform HTTP Protocol load testing.
 Today, it’s a fully functional performance-testing solution with the support of modern protocols like websockets, authentication systems, and databases.